ScilifelabDataCentre/data.scilifelab.se/content/highlights/generode.md

 images: ["/highlights/GenErode.png"]
 ---

 In recent centuries, many populations of wild animal species have been in severe decline due to human activities.
 This has led to reduced genetic diversity, increased inbreeding, and the accumulation of harmful mutations in these species.
 These so-called ‘genomic erosion’ processes increase the risk of species extinction.
 Multiple large-scale sequencing efforts have been initiated to generate reference genomes for all eukaryotic species.
 This will make genomics projects on endangered species more and more common.
 However, to date, genomic data has only had a very limited impact on the conservation of endangered species.
-There are several reasons for this, but two of the most important are that (1) the lack of standardised measures for genomic erosion has led to biases, and (2) that results need to be validated with empirical data.
+There are several reasons for this, but two of the most important are (a) that the lack of standardised measures for genomic erosion has led to biases, and (b) that results need to be validated with empirical data.

 Genomic erosion indices are only weakly correlated with current population sizes, which makes it difficult to identify genomic erosion in endangered species.
 Researchers would need to compare data from historical or ancient samples from before the decline (e.g. from museum collections) with data from modern, present-day samples to directly quantify the genomic consequences of the decline.
 Another challenge is to make data analyses reproducible and thereby comparable.
 Finally, not all conservation practitioners and researchers have the bioinformatics and programming skills needed to analyse large-scale genomic datasets.